-We live through the biggest change in retail in the past 80 years.
-Part of it was caused by the Covid-19 outbreak but part of it is just the natural evolution of retail.
-Let’s dig in this topic and see why live shopping is shaping up to be such a big transformation.
+We are in the middle of the biggest change in retail in the past 80 years.
+While a part of this shift was caused by the Covid-19 outbreak most of it has other, deeper causes.
+Let’s dig in and discover why live shopping is shaping up to be such a big transformation.

 But first – let’s start with the basics:

 Simply put, retail is the process of selling goods and services to be used or consumed.
 The one thing that makes retail a special category is that the products sold are usually not going to be resold.

 What made retail possible?

 Selling products goes a long way back in our history, back to ancient Mesopotamia.
 It was done at a small scale throughout history and it took the French revolution and a few royal heads to make mass retailing possible.

 Simply put retail was made possible by a. the French revolution and b. the Industrial revolution.
 First one brought rights to the masses (and relieved Louis XIV of his head) and the second one made it possible to manufacture products at scale.
 People that were now (kind of) free to work and were (kind of ) earning enough could also manufacture products in huge factories to be sold at scale.
 But …

 The products manufactured were not sold at scale until the roaring twenties (1920’s) when a blend of better materials, better communication channels and more spare income allowed people to buy from mom and pop stores and then department stores.

 The biggest change in retail, the one that sparked what is called the “big” retail was the emergence of advertising as a mass media of communication combined with the rise of the large department stores in the 1940’s …

 Mickey Mouse at Macy’s Thanksgiving Parade 1934 – Macy’s was booming.
 Source